About Our Policies

 Please note that the photos we review are almost exclusively brought to our attention by other Facebook members who complain about them being shared on Facebook.

 Yes.
-We agree that undergoing a mastectomy is a life-changing experience and that sharing photos can help raise awareness about breast cancer and support the men and women facing a diagnosis, undergoing treatment or living with the scars of cancer.
+We agree that undergoing life-changing experience and that sharing photos can help raise awareness about breast cancer and support the men and women facing a diagnosis, undergoing treatment or living with the scars of cancer.
 The vast majority of these kinds of photos are compliant with our policies.

 We have limits in place to prevent abuse of our features and to protect people from spam and harassment.
 For example, if someone is sending out a bunch of messages to people they aren't friends with, they may be warned or temporarily blocked from sending messages.